bayesjs/bayesjs-editor/README.md

 yarn run test:unit
 ```

-And to execute the integration test you can run when the project not runnig:
+And to execute the integration test you can run when the project not running:
 ```
 yarn run test:e2e
 ```